 Many people with hearing loss don’t view themselves as having a disability, because they see their hearing loss as a treatable condition.
 Even with treatment by hearing devices or surgery however, hearing loss may still require specific accommodations to best access spaces and services.
 While some accommodations will be readily available, other services may need to be requested.
 If you are a person with hearing loss, asking for the accommodations you need is important.
 Not only does it allow you to more fully participate in a situation, it also helps normalize disability access accommodations in the larger culture.

 Hearing Loss and Discrimination

 If you want to learn more about what the ADA does and does not cover you can read more about it at the ADA’s website, ada.gov .
 On the site you’ll find outlines and case studies about how the regulation laid out in the ADA works and exactly what it covers.

 Even with the ADA in place as law, discrimination against people with disabilities persists.
 Fortunately, recourse is available to challenge discrimination.
 If you believe you have been discriminated against, you can file an ADA complaint with the Department of Justice.

 Your hearing loss should never limit the fullness of your life.
 At Fidelity Hearing Centers, we believe that treating hearing loss helps you stay on top of your overall health.
 We offer complete and comprehensive hearing exams and personal, nuanced care.
 When it comes to finding your first (or next) hearing aid model, Fidelity Hearing offers you a large selection of options from the most reliable names in the field.

-Our hearing specialists know hearing care inside and out and can help you connect with the best solution for your needs.
+Our audiologist knows hearing care inside and out and can help you connect with the best solution for your needs.
 We can also help you learn more about further resources for people with hearing loss.
-If you’ve noticed issues with your hearing, it’s time to reach out and set up an appointment with Fidelity Hearing Centers today!
+If you’ve noticed issues with your hearing, it’s time to reach out and set up an appointment with Fidelity Hearing Center today!